 Decide on a figure or a range before the interview.
 If you get asked while you didn’t prepare (you wouldn’t expect to be asked on a first phone call for example), just tell them you will think about it and come back to them.
 Or, you might ask if they have a budget, which in some cases would give you a range as a starting point (still, no rush, you have the right to tell them you will think it further).

 Also know that you can have second thoughts.
 I already called back a future employer to tell that I hadn’t thought enough about it and asked for higher salary even though we had an oral agreement.
-I got what I asked (not saying this is working every time, but just that it’s not crazy to do so).
+I got what I asked (not saying this works every time, but just that it’s not crazy to do so).

 If you can demonstrate that you have what it takes to fulfill the job, especially emphasizing on what’s hard to find on the market, you have some power in your hands (hence the need for confidence and self-awareness).
 If the company chooses not to see it or take it into account, you have the choice to run away, or take the job and look for a better opportunity at the same time.